derekjchow/kelvin/doc/microarch/debug.md

 ## Interfaces

-The following table describes the inputs and outputs of the debug module:
+The following table describes the internal hardware interfaces of the debug module:

 | Name           | Direction | Type                  | Width | Description                               |
 |----------------|-----------|-----------------------|-------|-------------------------------------------|